 An appaling photo of the Dusky slug Arion subfuscus (this image helps explain why I’m an illustrator not a photographer…)

-We found loads of a rather common little grey slug, the Tramp slug Deroceras invadens.
+We found loads of a rather common little grey one, the Tramp slug Deroceras invadens.

 Tramp slug Deroceras invadens